tulip-control/gr1c/doc/spc_format.md

 are covered here.
 Each file consists of several sections each of which may span multiple lines.
 Each section begins with "ENV" or "SYS" and ends with ";".
 Comments begin with "#", span the remainder of the line (after "#"), and may be inserted anywhere.
-For entirely deterministic problems (i.e., no *environment variables*), all sections beginning with "ENV" may be omitted.

-For both the environment and system sections, an empty transition rule section, e.g., `SYSTRANS:;`, is equivalent to `SYSTRANS:[]True;`, thus imposing no restrictions.
-Similarly, an empty initial values section, e.g., `SYSINIT:;` is equivalent to `SYSINIT:True;`.

-An empty system goal section, i.e., `SYSGOAL:;`, is equivalent to `[]<>True`.
+Any omitted sections are considered empty.
+E.g., omission of the `ENVINIT` section is equivalent to including `ENVINIT:;`.

 System (resp., environment) variables are declared by a section beginning with `SYS:` (resp., `ENV:`) and consisting of a space-separated list of variable